PoshCode/PowerShellPracticeAndStyle/Style Guide/Code Layout and Formatting.md

 You should use a single space around parameter names and operators, including comparison operators and math and assignment operators, even when the spaces are not necessary for PowerShell to correctly parse the code.

-One notable exception is when using semi-colons to pass values to switch parameters:
+One notable exception is when using colons to pass values to switch parameters:

 ```PowerShell
 # Do not write: